tommasomoretti/nameless-analytics-client-side-tracker-configuration-variable/README.md

 ### Load main library from custom location
 Override the default location from main library.

+### Add current dataLayer state
+Add the current state of the dataLayer in dataLayer field in the payload.

 ### Enable logs in JavaScript console
 Enable console log for all events in JavaScript console.